Wendi Mae Davidson

 During their investigation into Mike Severance's January 2005 disappearance, detectives in San Angelo, Texas have uncovered tension in his relationship with his mother-in-law, Judy Davidson.

-I mean, did Judy go out of her way to tell you she didn't like Mike, or could you just tell?
+Did Judy go out of her way to tell you she didn't like Mike, or did you just tell?
+Mike puts our work in there.
+She's like, she looked back at me and was like, do you like Mike?

+Judy Davidson wasn't just Mike's mother-in-law.
 She also ran the business side of Wendy's vet clinic.

 Wendy's mother worked as an office manager at the practice.
+She was there during business hours.

 I don't know if it was mother-in-law syndrome or what it was, but she just plain didn't like Michael.

-According to veterinary assistant Jamie Carrasco, Every day on the job at Mike and Wendy's combination home and vet practice was tense.
+According to veterinary assistant Jamie Carrasco, every day on the job at Mike and Wendy's combination home and vet practice was tense.

 And it was weird to me because he seemed like perfect.

-Jamie Carrasco says there was a particularly hot flare-up between Wendy, Mike, and his in-laws just a few days before Mike vanished.
+jamie carrasco says there was a particularly hot flare-up between wendy mike and his in-laws just a few days before mike vanished

-Judy told me that
+judy told me that uh

-He was going to take his son up to Abilene and show him off to his friends.
+people could maybe and they didn't know where he was and he wouldn't answer his phone and then he finally answered and said that he was in abilene He was going to take his son up to Abilene and show him off to his friends.

+He was just an infant.
 She became livid, just absolutely livid.

 Don't she ever take that child without my permission, that kind of thing.
+Wendy's family was very angry with Michael.

 Then to find out that he just disappeared like that on her, they were mad.